Keeper-Security/secrets-manager/sdk/python/core/README.md

 # Change Log

+## 17.1.0
+* Added an explicit dependency on `urllib3` to align with upstream requirements.

 ## 17.0.0
 * KSM-566 - Added parsing for KSM tokens with prefix
 * KSM-631 - Added links2Remove parameter for files removal